Answer-first guide

 Candidate data, retention, and privacy

 Candidate data is sensitive.
-Intevie should be evaluated as a screening workflow that collects candidate answers, transcripts, recordings, and review notes for hiring teams.
+Intevie is a screening workflow that can collect candidate answers, transcripts, recordings, AI-assisted scores, summaries, and recruiter review notes for hiring teams.

 Collected data